 Even with all these great production techniques though, it’s possible for students to zone out, of course.
 So, keep reading, I have a few tips to keep your kids listening.

 The skill of active listening matters, so it’s critical to give students the opportunity to hone this skill.

 Some students are auditory learners.
 By giving them the opportunity to take in information in this way, you are allowing them to have a path to success.
 For instance, many students with dyslexia prefer to learn information through listening rather than reading.
-Of course they need to know how to read and continue to work on this skill, but if you allow them opportunities to take in information auditorily as well, they will have a chance to go deep into certain subjects without the obstacle of reading the information.
+Of course they need to know how to read well, and they need to continue to work on this skill, but if you allow them opportunities to take in information through listening, they will have a chance to go deep into certain subjects without the obstacle of reading the information.

 2.)
 Podcasts allow for student-led work and autonomy.

 More and more our high schools are moving toward models of self-directed learning, problem-based learning, and self-propelled work.
 I am 100% in favor of this type of learning.
 I’m sure I’ll write another blog post all about that pretty soon.
 But for now, let me just say that if we can allow our students to self-direct, it gives students the chance for deep, meaningful learning.